lowRISC/opentitan/hw/ip/i2c/doc/theory_of_operation.md

 The ACQ FIFO entry consists of 11 bits:
 - Address (bits 7:1) and R/W bit (bit 0) or data byte
 - Format flags (bits 10:8)
-The format flags indicate the following signals received from the host:
+The format flags indicate the following signals received from the controller:
 - START: 001
 - STOP completing transaction without errors: 010
 - repeated START: 011